qkzk/fm/development.md

   - [ ] refactor: clean refresh etc. methods
 - [x] FIX: NVIM listen address won't update if neovim is restarted while fm is still running
 - [ ] read click event (ouch where ?)
-- [ ] BUG: next is wrong when folded.
+- [x] FIX: next is wrong when folded.
-      possibles fixes:

-      1. don't use links but loops
-      2. fold should be spread (reexplore the tree without mutating nodes)
-      3. use : do while not folded  { select_next() }
+      Needs a lot of change.
+Can't fix everything.
+ATM if a childnode is folded, unfolding also unfolds every child.
+      IDK how to avoid that without rewriting everything.

+      We need to do next on node until we reach a displayed node.
+It's not good.

 - [ ] config loading : https://www.reddit.com/r/rust/comments/17v65j8/implement_configuration_files_without_reading_the/
 - [ ] separate display_modes completely.
 Normal -> lsl (?), Tree, Preview.